rayanisran/play-network-solution/README.md

    ```
 Alternatively, if using Windows, run the `main.bat` script, which executes both command.

-An output log containing the response of each request is listed in `update_player.log.`
+After handling a request, an output log containing the response of each request is generated in an `update_player.log.` file in the main directory.

 ## 🙋 Need Help?